tiduj/TranslateBookWithLLM/README.md

     * Consider reducing `MAIN_LINES_PER_CHUNK` to send smaller pieces of text, which might process faster individually but result in more API calls.
 * **Poor Translation Quality:**
     * Experiment with different models.
 Some models are better for specific language pairs or styles.
 The script mentions `mistral-small:24b` is "best for french language" – this is subjective and model performance changes.
-    * The prompt engineering within `generate_translation_request` function is crucial.
+    * The prompt engineering within `generate_translation_request` function in `translate.py` is crucial.
 You might need to tweak the instructions for the LLM if results are not satisfactory.
     * Ensure `OLLAMA_NUM_CTX` is appropriate for the model.
 Too small can truncate context.
 * **`Error translating/extracting chunk...
 Marking as ERROR in output.`:**
     * This means the LLM failed to provide a valid response or the script couldn't parse it (e.g., missing `<translate>` tags) after `MAX_TRANSLATION_ATTEMPTS`.